Categories

 If you can’t afford it, it could mean reducing the deposit you can put down or needing a larger loan, which can reset your lender’s mortgage calculators and leave you with a more expensive product.

-After the chancellor's latest Autumn Budget in November, there were no increases made to the UK's stamp duty thresholds, and this is locked in until 2025, meaning no extra relief for home buyers.
+After the chancellor's latest Autumn Budget in October, a number of changes were made to the UK's Stamp Duty thresholds.
 So, it's as important as ever to know your options when it comes to paying it.

 This guide covers everything you need to know about Stamp Duty Tax when making your calculations.